Chinmay575/playerctl/README.md

 - Installation checking
 - Player detection and switching
-- All playback controls
+- All playback controls (play/pause/next/previous)
-- Volume control
+- Volume control with external sync
+- Shuffle and loop controls
+- Multi-player management
 - Error handling
 - Real-time metadata updates
+- Automatic player switching

 ## Troubleshooting

 ### "playerctl is not installed"

 Install playerctl using your distribution's package manager (see Requirements section).

 ### "No active media players found"

 Start a media player that supports MPRIS (like Spotify, VLC, Firefox, Chromium, etc.) and play some media.

 ### Commands not working

 Some players may not support all MPRIS commands.
 Check the player's MPRIS implementation.

 ### Stream not updating

-Ensure the player is actively playing and supports metadata broadcasting.
+The plugin has triple-layer synchronization.
+If real-time updates stop, periodic refresh (every 3 seconds) will continue to update state.

+### Glitching when switching players

+The plugin includes debouncing to prevent rapid consecutive switches.
+If issues persist, check debug output for timer lifecycle messages.

 ## Supported Players